Polish Records for Former Pomeranian Areas Under Polish Jurisdiction

 - Research Reports from Polish archives by Polish researcher.
 From the web page of Dr. R. Reuben Drefs. (.rtf file - In English)

 - Staatsarchiv Bromberg (Bydgoszcz) Brief information about the state archive in Bromberg.
-(In German)
+(In Polish)

 - Staatsarchiv Danzig (Gdansk) Brief information about the state archive for West Prussia.
-(In German)
+(In Polish)

 - Staatsarchiv Posen (Poznan) Brief information about the state archive of the Province of Posen.
-(In German)
+(In Polish)

 - Voivodships of Poland.